 – Spool Holder.
 This machine is compatible with using small 200-300g spools only.
 Kidoodle is already selling A1-Matte PLA via the official website.
 And I would say that the offer for the box of 8*250g rolls is quite good.
 If there are very young kids around the printer, I would stick to these mini spools as these would be safer to use and no spool will get knocked over by accident.

 For the 750-1000g spools, an additional spool holder is required.
 You can purchase a universal adjustable spool holder on Amazon or print them out using bigger 3D printers.
 There are a lot of files available on various file repositories for free.
-Filament driers will also work if MiniBox A1 is held slightly higher.
-For example, my 4 spool filament drier SUNLU S4 that I keep under the table worked perfectly here.
+Filament dryers will also work if MiniBox A1 is held slightly higher.
+For example, my 4 spool filament dryer SUNLU S4 that I keep under the table worked perfectly here.

 Child Safety Features